 When and How?

-The Gen Ed Revision Task Force will work in two phases over Spring 2021 and Academic Year 2021-2022.
-During Spring 2021, the Task Force will identify outcomes and possible foci.
-During Academic Year 2021-2022, the Task Force will work on issues around implementation.
+The Gen Ed Revision Task Force worked in two phases over Spring 2021 and Academic Year 2021-2022.
+During Spring 2021, the Task Force identified outcomes and possible foci.
+During Academic Year 2021-2022, the Task Force worked on issues around implementation.

 The goal is a general education program that serves students’ needs by creating a curriculum that: